-In this guide to understanding silver as a commodity, we’ll discuss why it’s valuable, explain how it’s produced, list the largest silver producing countries, and explain what drives this precious metal’s price.
+In this guide to understanding silver as a commodity, we’ll discuss why it’s valuable, explain how it’s produced, and list the largest silver producing countries.

 Why is Silver Valuable?